AICPS/hw2vec/README.md

 ## Use Case 1: Transforming a hardware design to a graph then to a graph embedding
 In this use case, we demonstrate how to use HW2VEC to transform a hardware design into a graph and then into an embedding with a pre-trained model.
 In the sample script examples/use_case_1.py, HW2GRAPH first uses preprocessing and graph generation modules to convert the hardware design _p_ into the corresponding graph _g_.
 Then _g_ is fed to GRAPH2VEC with the uses of Data Processing to generate _X_ and _A_. _X_ and _A_ are processed through the pre-trained model with Graph Convolution layers, Graph Pooling layers, and Graph Readout operations to generate the graph embedding _h<sub>g</sub>_.
 This  resulting _h<sub>g</sub>_ can be further inspected with the utilities of the model.

-To run this use case, use the following commands:
+To run this use case, unzip the assets/datasets.zip then use the following commands:
 ```sh
 $ cd examples
 $ python use_case_1.py